 Soliciting specific ratings.
 You cannot ask customers to leave a 5-star review.
 You can ask for a review, but not a particular rating.

 Selective solicitation.
-You cannot only ask customers you think will leave positive reviews.
+Do not limit review requests to customers you think will leave positive reviews.
 If you ask anyone, you should ask everyone.

 What Google allows